To admire is, to me, questionless, the highest pleasure in life.

 It is well-known that after Hamilton’s death in 1865 Peter Guthrie Tait continued his work on the quaternions with heart and soul, and in 1872 also his friend James Clerk Maxwell had been “getting converted to Quaternions.”
 Even though he wrote his Treatise on Electricity and Magnetism in “Cartesian form,” he was “convinced that the quaternions were very useful for especially electrodynamics.”
 He added to his results the corresponding quaternion forms, and on pp. 236-238 of the second volume he listed the electromagnetic equations in quaternion form.

-* Heisenberg’s original paper did not mention Hamilton’s work, that appeared first in a 1925 article about Heisenberg’s theory by Max Born and Pascual Jordan, Zur Quantenmechanik, translated as On Quantum mechanics, then in the 1926 article Heisenberg wrote with Born and Jordan.
+* Heisenberg’s original paper did not mention Hamilton’s work, that appeared first in a 1925 article about Heisenberg’s theory by Max Born and Pascual Jordan, Zur Quantenmechanik, translated as On Quantum mechanics, and then in the 1926 article Heisenberg wrote with Born and Jordan.
 Their version became known as ‘matrix mechanics’, that of Schrödinger as ‘wave mechanics’; both versions were later shown to be equivalent.

 Still, not only the apparent abstrusity of Hamilton’s work added to his name sinking into oblivion, it was enhanced by the fact that his mathematical-physical-astronomical legacy combined two aspects, each of which by itself overshadowed the general view on his work.
 One is that he was a generalist, almost to the extreme, which means that he hardly gave examples for his readers to work with and to learn from.
 The other, that he made his discoveries in what during a large part of the twentieth century were separate fields of science, which means that people tended to choose the discovery in their own discipline as the most important one, and his work was hardly judged in its entirety.
 That was already noticed in 1866, a year after Hamilton’s death, when Charles Pritchard* wrote in his éloge, “It is as yet premature to anticipate on which of his investigations or discoveries Hamilton’s fame will ultimately rest.
 There are mathematicians among us who in this respect would be inclined to name his Calculus of Quaternions; others would say that none of his writings can overshadow the importance of his Dynamical Theorems.”
+And to make it even worse, nowadays his quaternions are used by physicists in the form of vector calculus and the nabla operator \(\small \nabla\), and his mechanics with its Hamiltonian is used by mathematicians, for instance in symplectic geometry.

 * Hamilton’s eldest son William Edwin attended Pritchard’s London grammar school for a year, but he did not like it very much.